sangquangnguyen/pet_app/README.md

 ## Configuration
 1. Clone this repo
-2. Open the console and type.
+2. Open the console and run the below command.
 ```
 bundle install
 ```